 Commonly used drugs are widely available throughout Bangkok.
 For sure, do not be surprised if a particular drug, just released in U.S.A. or Europe, is not yet available.
 Up to about 10 years ago, it was possible to just get about anything without prescription, including antibiotics, sedatives, anti-depression medication, recreational drugs like Viagra etc. In many cases this may not have been strictly according to the law, but in practice there were no obstacles in obtaining what you wanted.

 30 June 2013 seems to have been a turning point for the availability of sedatives and sleeping pills.
 We understand, and the pharmacies are well aware of it, that potent sedatives and sleeping pills will stop being provided without prescription (maybe this was already so before, but pharmacies have been warned apparently of stricter enforcement).
 Maybe this is for the better, after all it was recently revealed that sleeping pills increase mortality (make it more likely you die prematurely).
 Valium, and possible some other milder sedatives, are still available.
 This being said, some pharmacy operators, will likely continue to provide drugs illegitimately at a high price.

 Viagra and other drugs for erectile dysfunction (these drugs are more likely used in Bangkok for recreational purposes) are widely available the length of Sukhumvit road, presented on easily removed little tables, often with the sun blasting overhead.
-A lot of generic drugs for erectile dysfunction will come on the market beginning in 2013, and we understand also the GPO (Governmental Pharmacy Organization of Thailand) is producing its own version of Viagra, we don't know if it ever happened.
+We understand also the GPO (Governmental Pharmacy Organization of Thailand) has produced its own version of Viagra, we don't know if it ever happened.
 The sidewalk business goes up and down.
 Occasionally all stalls will disappear, and reappear a few months later.